onera/Maia/doc/user_manual/factory.rst

 Managing full trees
 -------------------

-Almost no function in maia supports full (not distributed) CGNS trees, but they can be useful for compatibility with sequential libraries.
+Almost no function in maia supports :ref:`full (not distributed) CGNS trees<tree_defs>`, but they can be useful for compatibility with sequential libraries.

-.. autofunction:: maia.factory.distribute_tree
+.. autofunction:: maia.factory.full_to_dist_tree
-.. autofunction:: maia.factory.undistribute_tree
+.. autofunction:: maia.factory.dist_to_full_tree